 - Seek emergency care if you can’t reach your doctor

-- Follow any instructions you are given by your healthcare team
+- Follow any instructions from your healthcare team

-- Using an insulin pump with continuous glucose monitoring (CGM) can help you keep an eye on your glucose trends, and you can set alerts to let you know when your sensor glucose goes above a certain threshold.
-Sensor glucose isn’t the same as blood glucose, so be sure to still check your BG 4-6 times a day, and before making any therapy decisions (like giving yourself more insulin).
+Using an insulin pump with continuous glucose monitoring (CGM) can help you keep an eye on your trends and set alerts for when your sensor value goes above a certain threshold.
+(A sensor value isn’t the same as blood sugar value, so be sure to still check your blood sugar four to six times a day and before making any therapy decisions like giving yourself more insulin).

-- The risk for DKA is higher when you’re sick because illness related stress can raise your BG.
-DKA symptoms are similar to flu and stomach virus symptoms, so when you’re sick be sure to:
+The risk for DKA is higher when you’re sick because illness-related stress can raise your blood sugar.
+DKA symptoms are similar to flu and stomach virus symptoms, so when you’re sick be sure to

-- Check your urine for ketones each time you urinate during illness
+- Check your urine for ketones each time you urinate when you’re sick

-- Immediately check for ketones if you’re nauseous or vomiting
+- Check for ketones immediately if you’re nauseous or vomiting

-- Follow your doctors’ instructions for correcting high BG and testing for ketones
+Finally, follow your healthcare provider’s instructions for correcting high blood sugars and testing for ketones.

-After you learn how to treat diabetic ketoacidosis, recovery periods can vary depending on different complications that can occur, and each person is different, but the most important factors to keep in mind during DKA recovery are fluids and insulin so you can correct your blood sugar levels, dehydration, and ketosis are corrected slowly.
+After you learn how to treat diabetic ketoacidosis, recovery periods can vary depending on possible complications.
+Each person is different, but the most important factors to keep in mind during DKA recovery are fluids and insulin so you can correct your blood sugar levels, dehydration, and ketosis.
 Here are a few things to keep in mind when recovering from DKA:

 - Closely monitor ketones

-- Call your doctor or seek emergency care if ketones are still high after your blood sugar has returned to normal
+- Call your healthcare professional or seek emergency care if your ketones are still high after your blood sugar has returned to normal

 You and your loved ones may find this Safety Rules Quick Reference Guide for ways to treat high blood glucose levels helpful, too.